 New – We have set up an Enigma touch Google Group.
 Feel free to stop by with questions, ideas for future firmware versions etc. We are also thinking about additional activities – maybe an encrypted message exchange and a code-breaking competition?

 These files refer to the older board revisions 2 and 3, without sound or with the small piezo beeper.
-Note that the CPU pinout and memory size has changed in board revision 4, so the firmware above will not work with the older boards – please use the dedicated versions below.
+Note that the CPU pinout and memory size have changed in board revision 4, so the firmware above will not work with the older boards – please use the dedicated versions below.
 The firmware update process is the same for the older boards and is described in the user manual.

 The Enigma touch comes prepared for a rechargeable lithium-polymer battery.
 Unfortunately CEDS cannot include a battery due to international shipping restrictions.
 But is is easy to add one – no soldering required.